 With bamboo trees, shrines, and the sounds of a river, Todoroki Valley is such a natural spot in Japan that will wash away all your worries.

-Several attractive sites can be found in the valley, such as walking trails, a couple of bridges, tunnel tombs, and viewpoints of geological rock strata.
+Many natural attractive sites can be found in the valley, such as walking trails, a couple of bridges, tunnel tombs, and viewpoints of geological rock strata.

 You can roam along the jungle-like path and sometimes relax under the trees to feel the cool breeze.